spicecoder/QnAGate_sequence/README.md

 Through the QnA gate logic the repo allows some independent nodejs processes ,e.g docker containers to behave cooperatively by maintaining the desired sequence of execution while the QnA can also be exposed to user ,there by providing real time feed back from end user about the next task in the desired flow.
-The repo can be used as follows : after doing npm install , run node e_unitStartTrigger.js ; this takes the flow from the configuration defined in config.json , which has the following enties
+The repo can be used as follows :

+after doing npm install  from the subdir SIMPLEFLOW_SEQUENCE , run node e_unitStartTrigger.js ; this takes the flow from the configuration defined in config.json , which has the following enties
 `
 {"process_dir":"process_units",
  "processlog" :"./processstatusLog.json",